 3.3.1 Cut stainless steel with a saw

 The circular saw is the go-to power tool for cutting steel having a great thickness.
-However, while using the circular saw, you will also need to get a metal cutting blade that can cut steel.
+However, while using the circular saw, you will also need a metal cutting blade that can cut steel.
 Next is to turn on your saw and let it run for some time before you begin cutting.
 Subsequently, carefully lower the saw blade on your steel to cut.

 3.3.2 Cut stainless steel with a grinder